 4. Follow the professional code of conduct:

 Also, it’s important to bring in the knowledge of the company about every client you had been handling and make them update about the work you were doing.
 This would give you graceful feedback from the company even when you’re quitting.

 5. Never bad talk about your employer:

 Even after quitting never, bad talk about your boss or manager with someone from the same field because it would only get you bad points and you would lose your goodwill too.
-Maybe in future if you ever need his recommendation you would lose that at that point.
+Maybe in the future, if you ever need his recommendation you would lose that at that point.

 6. Be diplomatic:

 It’s better to be diplomatic saying” I got a better opportunity” or “I wanted to grow in career and this was a better option” or just that you needed a change now.
 This would maintain your goodwill and backup company always on your list.

 7. Be Brave: